cakephp/docs/en/core-libraries/behaviors/translate.rst

 ==========

-From now on each record update/creation will cause TranslateBehavior to copy the value of "name" to the translation table (default: i18n) along with the current locale.
+From now on each record update/creation will cause TranslateBehavior to copy the value of "title" to the translation table (default: i18n) along with the current locale.
 A locale is the identifier of the language, so to speak.